vdaas/vald/CONTRIBUTING.md

 About the images in the document, we are using [diagrams.net](https://www.diagrams.net/) to draw the image.

-All of the images of the document are stored in `assets/docs` directory, and each of the image should contain a `.drawio` extension file and a `svg` or `png` file.
+All of the images of the document are stored in the `assets/docs` directory, and each of the images should contain a `.drawio` extension file and the `svg` or `png` file.

 This `.drawio` file is the source file and can only be opened on [diagrams.net](https://www.diagrams.net/).

 Please find [here](https://www.diagrams.net/features) for more about how to use diagrams.net.

-After creating or modifing the image on diagrams.net, please store and update the `.drawio`, and export the image to `.svg` file to the Vald repository.
+After creating or modifying the image on diagrams.net, please store and update the `.drawio`, and export the image to the `.svg` file to the Vald repository.

 #### Test your changes